NYC transplant starts bagel business in Northern Liberties with focus on giving back

 So far, he's given away close to 5,000 bagels and only hopes to give out more.

 "It's just a very rewarding.
 It's just a feeling you can't get from anything else.
-It's almost like you hit the lotto but it's more it's better than hitting the lottery," he says.
+It's almost like you hit the lotto but it's more it's better than hitting the lottery," said Anker.
 "Food is so important.
 Food insecurity is unfortunately a rampant thing.
-If I'm able to help it one person at a time, one bagel at a time, I'm going to do that," said Anker.
+If I'm able to help it one person at a time, one bagel at a time, I'm going to do that."

 NYC transplant starts bagel business in Northern Liberties with focus on giving back